Amidst billowing clouds of fragrant aromatic second-hand cigar smoke.

 The crazy left has become the mainstream left.

-That's the real that that's the real problem.
+That's the real problem.

 It's great.

-But the thing that you know that that strikes me, you worked with these people in one of their enclaves, the media, and uh arguably you still do when you do some of the stuff you do for HBO, but I mean you were at CBS.
+But the thing that strikes me, you worked with these people in one of their enclaves, the media.

-I mean you were surrounded by it.
+I mean, you were surrounded by it.

-It did did um uh was this a slow evolution, the realization you had of what these people were, but did it hit you upside of the head one day as a surprise?
+But did it hit you upside of the head one day as a surprise?

-Uh, I'm looking at the AIDS story, and I'm looking every day on the news that AIDS is is a heterosex it's gonna be a heterosexual plague in about ten minutes, and I'm saying that's a terrible thing.
+I'm looking at the AIDS story, and I'm looking every day on the news that AIDS is a heterosexual, it's going to be a heterosexual plague in about 10 minutes.

-Let me do a little research, and it just isn't true.
+Let me do a little research.

-So when I got to New York, I realized that that the things I was seeing with my own two eyes, it they just didn't jibe with the stuff that I was seeing on the news that night.
+So when I got to New York, I realized that the things I was seeing with my own two eyes, they just didn't jibe with the stuff that I was seeing on the news that night.

 But don't put them on your newscast.